For Tutors in the Virtual Classroom

 Additionally, we publish the schedule on our website, so students plan based on what has been published.

 Due to limited staffing resources, we only update our schedule once a week.
-If you need to make a change for the FOLLOWING week, please submit your changes to the site coordinator by the Thursday prior.
+If you need to make a change for the FOLLOWING week, please submit your changes by the Thursday prior.

 I have been asked to log my volunteer time.
 How do I do that?